0-BINARY-1/First-Repo/README.md

 So untill now i have learnt the following commands in git bash.

 ---
-* git confit --golbal : To set the user's email and name.
+* git config --golbal : To set the user's email and name.
 * git init: To initiliaze existing directory as a git repository.
 * git add: To make git track the files for commit.
 * git commit/git commit -m 'message': To commit our changes and enter a commit message.